Justin Gatlin: 2017: World Champion and World Relays Champion

-2019: 4x100 meters World Champion
+2019: 4 × 100 meters World Champion

 After an off season in 2018 — with no global outdoor championship — Gatlin ran 9.87 seconds in the 100 meters at the Prefontaine Classic in Stanford, California, finishing second to teammate Christian Coleman, who ran a world-leading 9.81.
-Gatlin’s 9.87 improved upon his own world masters record from 9.92, as well as making him the fourth fastest man in the world for that year.
+Gatlin's 9.87 improved upon his own world masters record from 9.92, as well as making him the fourth fastest man in the world for that year.
 In July, it was revealed that Gatlin, along with several of his teammates, were sent to train with Dennis Mitchell again by Nike, despite the recent doping investigations.

-Gatlin won the silver medal in the 100m final at the 2019 World Athletics Championships in an attempt to defend his world title.
+Gatlin won the silver medal in the 100 m final at the 2019 World Athletics Championships in an attempt to defend his world title.
 His time of 9.89s was .13 seconds behind his teammate Christian Coleman, who won gold in 9.76 seconds.
-At 37 years, 230 days, Gatlin became the oldest sprinter to win a medal in the men’s 100 meters at the World Athletics Championships.
-At the same World Championships, Gatlin was part of the American team who won gold in the 4 x 100 meters relay, the first time he had won the event in his career at World Championships.
+At 37 years, 230 days, Gatlin became the oldest sprinter to win a medal in the men's 100 meters at the World Athletics Championships.
+At the same World Championships, Gatlin was part of the American team who won gold in the 4 × 100 meters relay, the first time he had won the event in his career at World Championships.
 The American quartet, consisting of Christian Coleman, Noah Lyles, Michael Rodgers and Gatlin, ran a time of 37.10, the fastest-ever by an American team, breaking the previous American record of 37.38 set at the 2012 London Olympics.

 2021: Bid for the Tokyo Olympics

-In 2021, Gatlin attempted to become the oldest man to win a medal in the 100m by qualifying for the 2020 Summer Olympics in Tokyo, Japan at the age of 39.
+In 2021, Gatlin attempted to become the oldest man to win a medal in the 100 m by qualifying for the 2020 Summer Olympics in Tokyo, Japan at the age of 39.
 In April 2021, he won the Tom Jones Memorial Invitational with a time of 9.98 against a field of potential gold medal contenders.
 At the 2020 US Olympic Trials, Gatlin finished 2nd in his first heat and third in the semifinals to earn a spot in the final.
 During the final he came up with a hamstring injury and limped across the finish line in last place, ending his chances of qualifying for the Tokyo Olympics.

+Statistics

+Season's Bests

+All information from World Athletics profile.